Walpurgis Night (album)

-Walpurgis Night (stylized as 回:Walpurgis Night) is the fourth (promoted as third Korean-language) and final studio album by South Korean girl group GFriend.
+Walpurgis Night (stylized as 回:Walpurgis Night) is the third Korean-language (fourth overall) studio album by South Korean girl group GFriend.
 It was released on November 9, 2020, by Source Music and distributed by Kakao M. The album contains 11 songs including the lead single "Mago".
-It would become their final release before the departure of all the group members from Source Music following the termination of their contracts.
+It was the group's final release before the conclusion of their contract with Source Music and disbandment in May 2021.

 Release and promotion

 On October 12, 2020, it was reported that GFriend would come back on November 9 with a new studio album titled 回:Walpurgis Night.
 It's the third and last release of the series "回".
 Preorders began on October 19.
 On October 20, it was confirmed that the group will perform some tracks from the album in advance during their online concert GFriend C:ON on October 31.
 On October 24, the group released the checklist of their album.
 The tracklist of 回:Walpurgis Night was released two days later, including the lead single "Mago" as well as previous releases "Apple", "Crossroads" and "Labyrinth".
 On October 27, the first set of concept photos titled "My Way" were released.
 The second set titled "My Room" was released on October 28.
 Moving photos for "My Room" only were uploaded later on the same day.
 On October 29, Source Music released the last set of concept photos titled "My Girls".
 On October 31, the group revealed and performed in advance the sub-unit songs "Secret Diary", "Better Me" and "Night Drive" during their online concert GFriend C:ON.
 On the same day, members Eunha and Umji showcased a tip of the song and the choreography for "Mago" on the show Knowing Bros.
 On November 4, the highlight medley for the album was uploaded on HYBE Labels' YouTube channel.
 The first teaser for their lead single "Mago" was uploaded on the same channel on November 6.
 Two days later, the second teaser was released.

 The album was released on November 9, The music video for "Mago" was released on the same day.